ptc-iot-sharing/ThingworxDemoWebpackWidget/README.md

 │   README.md         // this file
 │   package.json      // here you specify project name, homepage and dependencies.
 This is the only file you should edit to start a new project
 │   tsconfig.json     // configuration for the typescript compiler
-│   webpack.config.js // configuration for webpack
-│   metadata.xml      // thingworx metadata file for this widget.
+│   webpack.config.js // configuration for webpack.
+Can be updated through the use of webpack-merge │   metadata.xml      // thingworx metadata file for this widget.
 This is automatically generated based on your package.json │   index.html        // when testing the widget outside of thingworx, the index file used.
-└───Entities          // Thingworx XML entities that are part of the widget.
+└───webpack           // Internal webpack configuration and plugins └───Entities          // Thingworx XML entities that are part of the widget.
 This can be Things, StyleDefinitions, etc. They can be exported using the SourceControl export functionality in Thingworx.
 └───src               // main folder where your developement will take place │   │   index.ts               // source file used when testing the widget outside of twx